 Start the PWM using the simple start API command.

 In the infinite for loop, I will change the compare value of the PWM using the “CY_TCPWM_PWM_SetCompare0” API call and the PWM_HW macro.
-There are multiple counters in the PWM, so the setcompare function needs to know which one I want to change.
+Each PWM hardware block has multiple PWM counters, so the setcompare function needs to know which one I want to change.
 In this case, I’ll use the macro PWM_CNT_NUM.
 Now the last argument is used to set the compare value, I’ll set it to the local variable we created, compareValue.

 Now I want to increment the local variable, compareValue, by 1 and mod it by 100 so it counts up to 100, the maximum period we set before, and resets to 0.